 Two years ago, Victoria released a housing strategy and set up a special affordability task force that recommended permitting garden suites in zoning and delegating approval authority to city staff.
-This would simplify the lengthy, costly process, and it would eliminate the need for residents to obtain approval directly from city council.
+This would simplify the lengthy, costly process, and eliminate the need for residents to obtain approval directly from city council.

 Garden suites increase housing diversity and choice, and can improve housing affordability for both renters and homeowners.
 For renters, these private accessory buildings can serve as a unique and autonomous housing option.
 For homeowners, the addition of a garden suite to the property can produce secure rental income.

-They’re also housing options that will stick around long past the typical length of time someone owns their home.
+They can also provide increased privacy over secondary suites or multi-unit housing, and allow neighbourhood densification that doesn’t require tearing down heritage homes, helping maintain the character of a community.
+They’re housing options that will stick around long past the typical length of time someone owns their home.
 As one gentleman at the hearing put it, “Even after we’re gone, that suite will remain in the rental market.”

-One speaker described wanting to build a garden suite so that they, the grandparents, could move into the smaller suite and have their kids and grandkids move into the main house, keeping the whole family together and reducing basic costs of living and childcare.
+One speaker described wanting to build a garden suite so that they, the grandparents, could move into the smaller suite and have their kids and grandkids move into their main house, keeping the whole family together and reducing basic costs of living and childcare.

 Our next step is to encourage Victoria and other CRD municipalities to ask the province to apply the 15 per cent foreign buyers’ tax to our region, too (it’s already in place in Metro Vancouver).
 There’s some resistance out there, but our best analysis suggests there’s no good reason not to.
 Stay tuned for more information.

 We’ve been on a roll lately.
 Learn about our recent campaign successes:

 We want to restore housing affordability for renters and owners — forever.